mne-tools/mne-python/doc/overview/roadmap.rst

 by being tied to Mayavi, Traits, and TraitsUI.
 We should first refactor in several (mostly) separable steps:

-1. Responsive code to use traitlets
+1. Refactor code to use traitlets
 2. GUI elements to use PyQt5 (rather than TraitsUI/pyface)
 3. 3D plotting to use our abstracted 3D viz functions rather than Mayavi